 This blog features a mixture of my personal travel stories as well as practical how-to and planning advice from over 15 years of international travel experience.
-I highlight the joys (and challenges) of travel with a strong emphasis on meaningful experiences, sustainable food, socially responsible activities, and cultural highlights.
+I have been blogging for 9 years now, writing about the joys (and challenges) of travel with a strong emphasis on meaningful experiences, sustainable food, socially responsible activities, and cultural highlights.

 One of my core beliefs is that travel writing should reflect what travel is really like — entertaining, challenging, eye-opening, and awe-inspiring — so you can expect me to be honest about the things I love and don’t love about traveling.

 I believe that people who travel are more tolerant, respectful and open-minded because of their choice to see and experience things that are different from them.
 I myself am a product of this experiential, culturally immersed learning and I will forever be a supporter of learning from the world around you.